sstelfox/stelfox.net/content/knowledge_base/linux/iscsi.md

 title: iSCSI
 ---

+# iSCSI

-This is the client configuration for iSCSI, please refer to [[Linux/iSCSId]] for the server portion.
+This is the client configuration for iSCSI, please refer to [iSCSId][1] for the server portion.

 ## Configuration